 It is the responsibility of each individual professional to ensure that their Child Protection concerns are taken seriously and followed through.
 Other decisions will follow from each of the two listed above, for example referrals to other services or assessments.
-Each individual is accountable for their own role in the Child Protection process.11
+Each individual is accountable for their own role in the Child Protection process.

-3.6 Notification of Concern for children/young people who reside outwith East Dunbartonshire

-3.6.1 Where a concern arises about a child/young person who is known to live outwith East Dunbartonshire, a referral should be made directly to the local authority where the child lives.
-Staff can submit the child's postcode into http://withscotland.org/public for immediate contact information to the appropriate social work office.
-The Child Protection pro-forma should be completed and a copy of this sent to sharedservices.education@eastdunbarton.gov.uk as for other referrals.
+- 3.6 Notification of Concern for children/young people who reside outwith East Dunbartonshire - 3.6.1 Where a concern arises about a child/young person who is known to live outwith East Dunbartonshire, a referral should be made directly to the local authority where the child lives.
+Staff can use the following link to find contact information to the relevant social work office.